csuksangium/Interactive-Lab-Hub/Final Project/README.md

 - The Hyperpixel Screen does not work with the Pi Camera and required settings to be overridden
 - The Hyperpixel Screen uses every single GPIO port & requires i2c & SPI disabled, so the shim cannot be added

-In the final iteration of the software, we arrived at a solution where
+In the final iteration of the software, we

 ### Hardware